What are green streets and why are they important?

 Can I add plants, flowers, or vegetables to my green street?

 The City of Portland recently approved the policy to allow Green Street Stewards to add vegetation into the green streets they adopted.
-If you have empty spaces in your facility, you can add vegetation to make it fuller and more exciting.
+If you have empty spaces in your green street, you can add vegetation to make it fuller and more exciting.

-- The City must approve all new plants that you want to add to your adopted facility.
+- The City must approve all new plants that you want to add to your adopted green street.

 - The plants must be perennials/bulbs, maximum 36 inches tall at maturity and cannot be invasive or edible.